mahmoudgaza2023/MiniMax-01/docs/vllm_deployment_guild.md

 To ensure consistency and stability of the deployment environment, we recommend using Docker for deployment.

+⚠️ **Version Requirements**:
+- The MiniMax-Text-01 model requires vLLM version 0.8.3 or later for full support
+- If you are using a Docker image with vLLM version lower than 0.8.3 (which was not yet released at the time of writing this document), you will need to:
+  1. Update to the latest vLLM code
+  2. Recompile vLLM from source.
+Follow the compilation instructions in Solution 2 of the Common Issues section

 1. Get the container image:
 ```bash
 docker pull vllm/vllm-openai:v0.7.1